Sunday, July 31, 2011

 - 'F$#@&en Damit' - he replied, and walked away with smile on his face.

-Oops we definitely missed that one.
-After that we had another little talk.
+Oops!
+We definitely missed that one.
+After that, we had another little talk.
 Matthew now understands.

 Only Three Years Old & Wants His Own Car